List of Marvel Comics characters: K: Karnilla

 Karnilla the Norn Queen is a sorceress and the Queen of Nornheim (one of the Asgardian provinces) within the Marvel Comics Universe.
 She has been depicted as an enemy of Asgard, an ally of Loki, and love interest of Balder the Brave.

-In her debut appearance, Karnilla saved Balder the Brave from being assassinated by Loki; justifying this action by saying that, like everything that existed in Asgard (with the exception of mistletoe) she promised to protect Balder.
-She then lent Loki magic using the Norn stones.
+In her debut appearance, Karnilla saves Balder from being assassinated by Loki, justifying this action by saying that, like everything that existed in Asgard (with the exception of mistletoe) she had promised to protect Balder.
+She then lends magic to Loki using the Norn Stones.

-Later, she accidentally granted the Wrecker supernatural power that was intended for Loki.
+Later, she accidentally grants the supernatural power intended for Loki, to the Wrecker.
 Then allying with Loki, and tricking Sif into animating the Destroyer.
-During this plan she became romantically attracted to Balder.
-She declared her love for Balder, but was spurned.
-Heartbroken, she pitted Balder against the Legion of the Lost.
-She tried to tempt Balder to renounce his service to Odin, and then capture Balder.
-She then saved Balder and the Warriors Three from the Thermal Man.
+During this plan, she becomes romantically attracted to Balder.
+She declares her love for Balder, but is spurned.
+Heartbroken, she pits Balder against the Legion of the Lost.
+She tries to tempt Balder to renounce his service to Odin, and then capture Balder.
+She then saves Balder and the Warriors Three from the Thermal Man.

-Karnilla cast a spell waking Odin in time to defeat Infinity.
-She finally forced Balder to renounce Odin and serve her instead, though before long she released Balder from her service.
-With Loki, she created Durok the Demolisher to battle Thor.
+Karnilla casts a spell that wakes Odin in time to defeat Infinity.
+She succeeds in forcing Balder to renounce Odin and serve her instead, but it's not long before she releases him from her service.
+With Loki, she creates Durok the Demolisher to battle Thor.

-Additionally she allied with Thor against Mangog and Igron.
-She and Balder then defended Asgard against an assault of animated suits of armor.
-They then battled the Enchantress and Executioner, but were defeated by Kroda the Duelist.
-She later battled Loki to save Balder.
+Additionally, she allies with Thor against Mangog and Igron.
+She and Balder then defend Asgard against an assault of animated suits of armor.
+They then battle the Enchantress and Executioner, but are defeated by Kroda the Duelist.
+She later battles Loki to save Balder.